didley/cam-overlay/README.md

 ## Features

 - Live webcam preview (PipeWire)
+- Multiple camera support with hot-plug detection
 - Circle or rounded rectangle shape clipping
+- Crop or stretch video fit modes
 - 1×, 1.5×, and 2× zoom
 - Horizontal mirror/flip
-- Double-click to expand to near-fullscreen
+- Double-click to toggle fullscreen, Escape key to exit
-- Drag to move the window
+- Drag to move, drag edges/corners to resize
-- Settings persist across restarts
+- All settings persist across restarts

 ## Tips

 - Use your compositor's window manager (e.g. `Super+Right Click` on GNOME) to set **Always on Top**
-- Resize by dragging the window edges/corners
+- Right-click the overlay to access all controls

 ## Build